 In general, the more risk your business incurs, the more you’ll spend on insurance.
 If you own a construction business, you can expect higher insurance premiums than a marketing firm.

-No matter what type of business you own, you want to keep your business and employees protected.
-Talk to your insurance agent about getting an affordable workers’ comp insurance plan from Hourly today.
+No matter what type of business you own, you want to keep your company and employees protected.
+There are many different types of commercial insurance to choose from, including general liability, commercial property insurance and workers' comp.
+Talk to your insurance agent about getting the right insurance for your business, like an affordable workers’ comp insurance plan from Hourly.
+Hourly offers great rates for businesses with hourly workers.